AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level-exp.md

 ## Configure and customize the XML Editor {#id2065G300O5Z}

 By default, the XML Editor comes with a lot of features to help your authors create DITA documents.
 If you work in a restrictive environment, you can choose which features are exposed to your authors.
 The XML Editor Configuration tab allows you to easily control the features and also change the look-and-feel of your Editor.
-As an administrator, you can customize the following components of the Editor:
+As an administrator, you can customize the following components of the Editor.

 **XML Editor UI Configuration**

+The configuration differs based on your deployment type: Cloud or On-Premise.
+Select only the tab relevant to your deployment.

 >[!BEGINTABS]

->[!TAB Cloud services]
+>[!TAB Cloud Service]

 This setting enables you to create JSON extensions that reflect modifications made in the `ui_config.json` file.
 You can independently upload these extensions at the Folder profile level, offering enhanced flexibility and customization.
 For instance, when you make changes to the **XML Editor Configuration**, such as updating a button, the system automatically identifies the differences.
 By uploading these changes to the **XML Editor UI Configuration** and converting them into JSON extensions using the **Convert UI Config to JSON** button, the system generates an extension that incorporates the new functionality.